FusionAuth/fusionauth-site/site/_posts/2020-11-15-how-to-securely-implement-oauth-rails.md

 excerpt_separator: "<!--more-->"
 ---

-In this tutorial, we'll walk through setting up a basic Ruby on Rails app to securely authenticate with an OAuth2 server using the authorization code grant.
+In this tutorial, we will walk through setting up a basic Ruby on Rails app to securely authenticate with an OAuth2 server using the authorization code grant.

 <!--more-->